EtienneChuang/Laravel-PHP-Framework/routes.md

   });
 </code></pre>
 Type an URL on the broswer, I tested on localhost, so the URL is gonna be <i>127.0.01/Laravel-master/<b>public</b>/users</i>.<br/>
-And and a page with 'Hello Users' wii be given.
+And and a page with 'Hello Users' will be given.<br>
 <b>IMPORTANT</b> : <i>public</i> should come after the domain name(127.0.01/Laravel-master/ here), or the result will be 404 not found.